OvidijusE/Ovidijus_Eitminavicius_type8_node/readme.md

 ## Description 📃📃

-This project is about a creating system which would let users to login to groups and share their bills.
+This project is about a creating application that lets users to log in to groups and share their bills.

 ## Getting Started

 ### Executing program 🚀🚀

-- To run this project first install npm.
+- To run this project first initialize npm.
-- After that check, the .env example, copy it and put your data.
+- After that, check the .env example, copy it and put your data.
 - Then start the server.

 ```
-npm install -y
+npm init -y
 ```

 ```